 Dinarics to Dubrovnik

 Bussed through the Dinaric Alps on our way to Dubrovnik.
 All I can say is ah-mazing.
 I’d heard good things about road tripping the Balkans; I wasn’t disappointed.
 You basically follow a pure teal river through black, heavily forested mountains.
-Forest turns to brush and black rock turns to white as you make your way to the coast.
+Forest turns to brush and black rock turns into white as you make your way to the coast.
 Wanted to stop in Mostar for a few hours, but was at the mercy of the local bus schedule and decided to spend the afternoon in Dubrovnik instead.

 Arrival in Croatia